jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 "jaimerv/workinonit" is the name of my workspace in my Prefect Cloud account, so you will need to pass here the name of the workspace you created in your account.

+## Deploy ECS Cluster, Prefect agent ECS service and ECR repository
+Run the Github action called "DEPLOY ECS Cluster, Prefect agent ECS service and ECR repository" in a Github Action on the browser.
+The inputs for the Github action are the following:
+- cpu:
+- memory:
+- project_id:
+- XAKI

 ## Run a flow from a deployment getting the flow code from remote storage in S3 bucket
 ### Register a S3 Block
 Create a S3 Block in Prefect Cloud(like done here: https://discourse.prefect.io/t/how-to-deploy-prefect-2-0-flows-to-aws/1252/5)